Founded in 1979, Epic Systems Corporation consistently ranks as one of the largest electronic health record (EHR) systems in the U.S.

-Epic's closest competitors are Cerner and MEDITECH, with approximately 25 percent and 15 percent market shares respectively, but Epic still holds a healthy advantage in the EHR solutions industry.
+Epic's closest competitors are Cerner and MEDITECH, with approximately 23% and 14% of the market share respectively, but Epic Systems still holds a healthy advantage in the EHR solutions industry.

-Top 10 hospitals using Epic EHR by staffed beds
+Top 10 hospitals by staffed beds using an inpatient Epic EHR system

 ||Montefiore Hospital – Moses Campus